As explained in the MCR Constitution, full members of Trinity Hall MCR fall into four main categories:

 Post-doctoral research associateship

 Trinity Hall has a research associateship scheme that offers post-doctoral researchers admission into the MCR.
 These associateships (distinct from Junior Research Fellowships in terms of both duties and privileges) are available to researchers who have a contract within the University.
-The scheme is intended to provide post-doctoral researchers the opportunity to take full advantage of the Cambridge collegiate system by offering associates full college and MCR membership.
-An overview of post-doctoral associateship schemes provided by the different colleges is available from the Postdocs of Cambridge Society; application rounds for Trinity Hall are advertised in the University Reporter, with applications assessed once a year for membership starting in October.
+The scheme is intended to provide post-doctoral researchers with the opportunity to take full advantage of the Cambridge collegiate system by offering associates full college and MCR membership.
+An overview of post-doctoral associateship schemes provided by the different colleges is available from the Office of Postdoctoral Affairs; application rounds for Trinity Hall are advertised in the University Reporter, with applications assessed once a year for membership starting in October.

 The Trinity Hall research associateship scheme sets itself apart by having the post-docs as their own group within the college.
 It offers post-docs the chance to become involved in teaching and supervision, while at the same time providing an informal and fun way to get into contact with people with a range of different research interests.
 The post-doc associates view one of their roles as bridging the gap between the Fellowship and the MCR community.
 To this end, post-docs in Trinity Hall also run a popular Buddy Scheme for their fellow (graduate) MCR members.